-The Visualant SPM technology, as focused upon the security and authentication marketplace will provide TransTech with higher margin proprietary products.
-Visualant will be able to leverage its built-in channel of distribution at TransTech and obtain speed to market advantage.
-At the same time, where appropriate, Visualant will utilize broad global channels of distribution for its SPM technology.
+We should be able to leverage our TransTech channel of distribution and obtain a speed to market advantage.
+At the same time, where appropriate, Visualant will utilize broad global channels of distribution for its Spectral Pattern Matching technology.
 We also expect to enter into joint ventures with co-development partners who may have their own channels of distribution.